Anant/example-apache-spark-and-datastax-astra/Connect/README.md

 # Connect Apache Spark and DataStax Astra through Spark-Shell

 We will be using [Gitpod](https://www.gitpod.io/) as our dev environment so that you can quickly test this out without having to worry about OS inconsistencies.
-If you have not already opened this in gitpod, then hit the button below and get started! <br></br>
+If you have not already opened this in gitpod, then `CTR + Click` the button below and get started! <br></br>
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/adp8ke/Apache-Spark-and-DataStax-Astra)